 Demonstration against Kapp and Lüttwitz in Bonn

 The civil servants in Berlin refused to take orders from Kapp, and the general strike of around 12 million workers helped bring about the putsch’s collapse after only four days, on 17 March 1920, a rare unity.
-Defence minister Noske had to go, at the end of March, the entire cabinet retreated; Hermann Müller became new chancellor.
+Defense minister Noske had to go, at the end of March, the entire cabinet retreated; Hermann Müller became new chancellor.

 Red Ruhr Army

 For all the satisfaction and happiness about the failed coup, Kathi felt that something was troubling Max.
-At last he came out with it.
+At last, he came out with it.
 “In the Ruhr area,” he said gravely, “they fire at the workers.”

-Finally Max returned, emaciated, pale and distraught.
+Finally, Max returned, emaciated, pale and distraught.
 “They’ve fired at everyone who came in front of their guns,” he said, “even the injured, the prisoners, and the nurses.
 Ebert had finally banned the court-martials, but they went on.
 That is terror, Kathi, terror against our own people.”

 The Weimar coalition loses its majority

 The traumatic experiences left their marks.
 In the first regular elections in June 1920, the “Weimar Coalition” lost its majority.
-In the following years, many short lived administrations followed.
+In the following years, many short lived-administrations followed.